stopdaydreaming/project-3/README.md

 ### Usage

-As a user, I want an application that allows me to connect with other cos players to create teams and attend future events
+As a user, I want an application that allows me to connect with other cos players to create teams and attend future events.
+I can create an account or login as a current user.
+After creating an account, I can build a team of anime characters and search for future events to attend with my team.

 ### Contributing